softlinkprotocol/curve-docs/docs/exchange-pools.rst

 .. py:function:: StableSwap.donate_admin_fees()

-    Donates all admin fees to the pool's liquidity providers.
+    Donate all admin fees to the pool's liquidity providers.

     .. note::
         Older Curve pools do not implement this method.